 hormone) have anti-aging benefits since it would take several decades of

-human studies to show such proof of anti aging benefit.
+human studies to show such proof.
 However, it does make sense that some

 people would benefit from the intelligent use of certain supplements in small or